113ll3/Ibmclouddocscli/reference/ibmcloud/cli_vlan.md

 ```
 {: codeblock}

-This command lists all options for creating a VLAN, eg.  type, datacenters, subnet size, routers, etc.
+This command lists all options for creating a VLAN, eg. VLAN type, datacenters, subnet size, routers, etc.